Prince of Persia 2: The Shadow and the Flame

-Prince of Persia 2: The Shadow and the Flame is a platform game released by Broderbund in 1993 for the MS-DOS, and later ported to Macintosh, Super NES, and FM Towns.
+Prince of Persia 2: The Shadow and the Flame is a 1993 cinematic platform game released by Broderbund for the MS-DOS, and later ported to Macintosh, Super NES, and FM Towns.
 It is the second installment in the Prince of Persia series, and a direct sequel to 1989's Prince of Persia.
 Both games were designed by Jordan Mechner, but unlike the original, he did not program the sequel himself.
-In the game, players control the Prince as he attempts to return to Persia and defeat the evil wizard Jaffar once and for all, who has assumed his appearance, seized the throne, and put his love interest, the Princess, under a death spell.
+In the game, players control the Prince as he attempts to return to medieval Persia and defeat the evil wizard Jaffar once and for all, who has assumed his appearance, seized the throne, and put his love interest, the Princess, under a death spell.

-Despite being ported to a smaller range of platforms than the first game, Prince of Persia 2 was also a commercial success, and was regarded by most contemporary reviewers as an improvement over its predecessor.
+Similar to the original, Prince of Persia 2 was a commercial success, and was regarded by most contemporary reviewers as an improvement over its predecessor.
 The final installment in the original Prince of Persia trilogy, Prince of Persia 3D, was released in 1999.
 An updated version of the game for iOS and Android was released in 2013 without the "2" in the title.

 Gameplay

 Similar to the first Prince of Persia, the character explores various deadly areas by running, jumping, crawling, avoiding traps, solving puzzles and drinking magic potions.
 Prince of Persia 2 is more combat-heavy than its predecessor.
-In the first game, enemies appear only occasionally and are always alone, while in the sequel, up to four enemies may appear at once, sometimes flanking the player, and may even be instantly replaced by reinforcements when they are killed.
-As in Prince of Persia, the goal is to complete the game under a strict time limit from 75 minutes (which start after a certain point in game) that passes in real time.
+In the first game, enemies appear only occasionally and are always alone, while in the sequel, up to four enemies may appear at once, sometimes flanking the player, and may even be instantly replaced by reinforcements upon being killed.
+As in Prince of Persia, the goal is to complete the game under a strict time limit from 75 minutes (which start at a certain point in the game) that passes in real time.
 Lives are unlimited, but time cannot be regained (except by reverting to a previously saved game).
 In other areas, more significant improvements have been made.
 The graphics are far more complex than the simple look of the game's predecessor, the areas explored are larger, and the variety of backdrops is greater.